 You really can’t beat a delicious burger, especially a homemade one!
 I love to make these Moroccan burgers, with lamb or beef mince.
 I always have herbs on hand because I know how to freeze fresh herbs and grow my own herbs in my garden.

 This recipe works really well when adapted from the burger mixture above.
 I tend to make up the burger mixture, separate a portion for the meatballs, and then add different herbs.
 I mostly add basil, as I love Italian flavours.
 I love to make air fryer meatballs (or air fryer sausage meatballs) too.

 It is really easy to make a simple pasta sauce to go with the meatballs too.
 I simmer the ingredients down and it takes just minutes to prepare this dish.
 The meatballs can be cooked in the oven or on the hob.
 Sometimes I cook them in their sauce in my slow cooker for a few hours and they are delicious!

-This is a great recipe to prepare on the same day as a spaghetti bolognese or vegetarian lasagne.
+This is a great recipe to prepare on the same day as a slow cooker spaghetti bolognese or vegetarian lasagne.
 Onions and carrots go great in a cottage pie and are super cheap too.
 I tend to use more earthy herbs in a cottage pie.

 If I am pressed for time I freeze the prepared mince and make the mash up on another occasion.
 This is a fantastic meal to take straight from the freezer and place into the oven.
 My slow cooker cottage pie is really simple!

 I mostly keep this simple and then I use a portion of this mince in my lasagne recipe.
 Usually I have a batch of my pasta sauce in the freezer for those days I want to batch cook in a hurry.
 If I’m feeling fancy I knock up some fresh pasta.

-Don’t forget you can save some leftover bolognese for this delicious bolognese pasta bake.
+Don’t forget you can save some leftover bolognese for this delicious mince pasta bake.
 It’s so simple and you can prep it and pop it in the freezer, or leave it in the fridge for a day or two for some super tasty lunches!